Last Updated on December 23, 2022 by John Power

 3. Coastal Mallow (Kosteletzkya pentacarpos)

 Hibiscus and coastal mallow look almost identical to each other.
 This white and pink flower has an erect yellow pistil that is appealing to pollinators and hummingbirds.
-Grows in areas like marshes and brackish waters, it’s no wonder this edible herb flower is resistant to salt and wet soil.
+Grows in areas like marshes and brackish waters, it’s no wonder this edible herb flower is resistant to salt and wet soil

 4. Velvet-Tree Mallow (Malva arborea)

 Originating from the West and South areas of Europe and the North area of Africa, velvet-tree mallow can grow up to 2 meters tall with smooth velvety leaves.
-Its flowers look like hibiscus, with colors of lilac, pink, or purplish petals, white pistil, and a hint of very dark purple at the center of each flower.
+Its flowers look like hibiscus, with colors of lilac, pink, or purplish petals, white pistils, and a hint of very dark purple at the center of each flower.
 It has 6 to 8 seeds per fruit.

 5. Portia Tree (Thespesia populnea)

 Do you know that the portia tree has bisexual flowers?
-It means the portia tree’s flowers carry both male and female reproductive organs.
+It means the Portia tree’s flowers carry both male and female reproductive organs.
 This perennial plant’s native habitat is on the seashore and at the landslide of mangrove forests.
 They can grow anywhere from 10 to 20 meters tall, with brown, round, or pear-shaped fruits that are edible.
-The flower has beautiful yellowish-white or pale-white petals with five dots maroon center and bright yellow pistil.
+The flower has beautiful yellowish-white or pale-white petals with five dots maroon center and a bright yellow pistil.

 6. Bala or Flannel Weed (Sida cordifolia)